The thermistor model, jupyter notebook and C++ code I used is available here.

 Using fixed-point and a 128 point LUT we have an error well under 0.05%.

-NOTE: The LUT is small enough at 128 points that having it in RAM isn’t necessarily an issue but as we typically have more ROM than RAM we want to make sure things that can be in ROM are.
+The LUT is probably small enough that having it in RAM won’t be an issue but we typically have more ROM than RAM so we want to make sure things that whatever can be in ROM is.
+Having the LUT in ROM also allows additional optimizations that aren’t possible if the values aren’t known at compile time.

-I won’t copy source C++ the code here but you can retrieve it from the Compiler Explorer links.
+I won’t copy the C++ code here but you can retrieve it from the Compiler Explorer links.
 Method C is available here.

-The first method uses 2x arrays.
-One for ADC values and one for temperatures.
-This lets us place the table points anywhere we want.
-The closest index point is found using a binary search.
+The first method uses 2x arrays: one for ADC values and one for temperatures.
+This lets us place the table points anywhere we want and find the LUT index using a binary search of the ADC value table.

 calculate_temperature_q16(unsigned int):